djsharkey/CANDYMAN/README.md

 One of many C# ASP.NET Core - Yeoman Generators
 ******
 Generator built to offer a very simple project layout and starting place.
-Includes the following packages by default:
+Offers the ability to toggle usage of the following front-end packages/frameworks:
  - Bootstrap
+ - Skeleton
  - jQuery
  - jQuery Validation